elotroalex/chiens/_texts/translation.md

 - {:.sp} Toussaint.

 - {:.pr.i} Comrades, you heard them; with your own ears you heard them.
-They are so gentle and benevolent; they proposed your leaders abandon you; they have come to bribe us ... they have come to ask us to betray you.
+They are so gentle and benevolent; they suggested we abandon you; they have come to bribe us ... they have come to ask us to betray you.

 - {:.sp} The Crowd.